How to Weld Sheet Metal or Thin Stock (For Beginners)

 If you keep making proud welds, try increasing your weld speed and reducing the MIG wire feed speed or amperage output when stick welding.

-However, stainless steel is much less forgiving.
-It doesn’t conduct heat as effectively as mild steel, so heat concentrates in the heat affected zone (HAZ).
-This leads to discoloration at best.
+Stainless steel is much less forgiving.
+It doesn’t conduct heat as effectively as mild steel, so heat concentrates in the heat-affected zone (HAZ).
+This concentration leads to discoloration at best.

-At worst, the stainless steel loses corrosion resistance.
+At worst, stainless steel loses corrosion resistance.
 Additionally, the heat retention in the HAZ encourages warping and burn-through.
-Plus, using heat sinks is less effective with stainless steel than mild steel.
+Using heat sinks is less effective with stainless steel than mild steel.

 Summary Video